nokia-eda/docs/docs/getting-started/verification.md

 Note the `eda-sim-*` Pods, one for each TopoNode in the topology.
 You should also note there are three NPPs, also one for each `TopoNode`.

-## Verifying transactions
+## Transactions

-The ConfigEngine works off a sequential transaction log, processing transactions as they come in. "in" here is doing some heavy lifting, as items for processing may come in via:
+The EDA's brain - Config Engine - works off a sequential transaction log, processing transactions as they come in. "in" here is doing some heavy lifting, as items for processing may come in via:

 * the UI.
 * the API.